 This post may contain affiliate links.
 Please read our disclosure policy.

 Banana pudding is one of my favorite desserts of all time.
-It’s light, fluffy, and flavorful and a total crowd pleaser, even people that don’t like bananas, love banana pudding.
+It’s light, fluffy, flavorful and is a total crowd pleaser.
+This 5 star recipe is a classic recipe that you will love with layers of creamy vanilla pudding, fresh bananas, and vanilla wafers.

-1. It’s absolutely mouth watering- No, seriously.
-I’ve had people go BANANAS over this banana pudding, NO pun intended!
-I love to bring show-stopping desserts to any and every event, and everyone is so impressed!
+1. Absolutely mouth-watering: No, seriously.
+I’ve had people go BANANAS over this banana pudding, no pun intended!
+I love to bring show-stopping desserts to any and every event, and everyone is so impressed with this delicious dessert.

-2. It’s super easy to make- I love this recipe because it is kid-friendly and fool-proof!
-If you’re a beginner in the kitchen and would love to make something, this is the recipe!
-Minimal ingredients are required, and it’s cheap!
-This is an easy banana pudding recipe, forreal!
+2. Super easy to make: I love this recipe because it is kid-friendly and fool-proof!
+If you’re a beginner in the kitchen and would love to make something, this is the recipe.
+Minimal ingredients are required, and it’s inexpensive to make.

 Save this recipe!